AlgoCompSynth/eikosany/docs/reference/keyboard_map.md

 - `cents`: cents above lowest MIDI note `.NN_MIN`, which has frequency `.FREQ_MIN`.

-- `ref_keyname`: some synthesizers, including the Korg Minilogue XD, let you retune a key as an offset in cents from another reference key.
+- `ref_keyname`: some synthesizers let you retune a key as an offset in cents from another reference key.
 This column is the name of that reference key.

 - `ref_octave`: the octave number of the reference key